nashiradeer/hydrogen/README.md

 ## Using Docker

-If you don't want to compile from source, you can use the official Docker image, this is the only alternative officially supported by DeerSoftware, you can access it at: <https://hub.docker.com/r/nashiradeer/hydrogen>
+If you don't want to compile from source, you can use the official Docker image, this is the only alternative officially supported by Nashira Deer, you can access it at: <https://hub.docker.com/r/nashiradeer/hydrogen>

 ## Building